track-asia/trackasia-native/docs/src/design/expressions.md

     apply conditional styling on the full or parts of the feature.

 2. Expressions apply rendering transformations to filtered features.
-    Trackasia offers expressions that can interpolate, and paint.
+    TrackAsia offers expressions that can interpolate, and paint.
 An expression can be applied to a feature constantly, zoom dependent, property dependent, or in zoom and property dependent manner.